 When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service shall populate the base "shaken" claims as specified in [ATIS-1000074].
 The RCD authentication service shall add "rcd" PASSporT claims to a "shaken" PASSporT only if the criteria for "A" attestation are met; e.g., as specified in [ATIS-1000074] or based on receiving a valid base PASSporT from the originating customer as described in clause 6.1 of [ATIS-1000092].

 The RCD authentication service shall include an "rcd" claim.
 The "rcd" claim shall contain a "nam" key value pair and may contain the additional optional key value pairs defined for the "rcd" claim in [draft-ietf-stir-passport-rcd].
-The RCD authentication service shall populate the values of the key value pairs of the "rcd" claim based on information obtained from an authoritative source.
+The RCD authentication service shall populate the values of the key value pairs of the "rcd" claim based on information obtained from a source of vetted calling name and enhanced caller identity information that have been associated to the calling entity, such as an Authoritative Database as described in [ATIS-1000067].

 The RCD authentication service shall include an "rcdi" claim if the "rcd" claim directly or indirectly references external resources, or if inclusion of the "rcdi" claim is mandated by the JWTClaimConstraints extension contained in the signing certificate.
 The RCD authentication service may include a "crn" claim.
 If the RCD authentication service includes an "rcdi" claim, then it shall ensure that the content contained in and referenced by the "rcd" claim corresponds to the value of the "rcdi" claim (otherwise, verification will fail).